Evolution of Browser Games: Flash to HTML5 Timeline

 End of an Era

-But the browser gaming world didn't die — it transformed.
+But the world of browser gaming didn’t die; it morphed.

 The Transition Years: 2010–2017